top of page

 There’s also something new moving in the field.

-Does that mean that 3I/Atlas is indeed an Alien craft?
-Who knows cause free will and the law of confusion, at least at the time of writing this are in place but whether or not anything spectacular happens “out there,” the invitation “in here” remains the same: align, listen, respond, serve.
+Does that mean that 3I/Atlas is indeed an alien craft?
+Who knows?
+Because free will and the law of confusion, at least at the time of writing this, are in place.
+But whether or not anything spectacular happens “out there,” the invitation “in here” remains the same: align, listen, respond, serve.

-So what do you choose?
-Let me know in the comments as here there is lots of food for thought.
+So, what do you choose?
+Let me know in the comments; here, there is lots of food for thought.

 Practices That Support Alignment